 Change takes sacrifice.

 If your goal is to lose weight and you’re used to having a pastry for breakfast every day, guess what?
 If you want a fit, healthy body, you’re going to have to replace that with something more wholesome.
-If you want to know more about why exactly this is, feel free to email me!
-Just expect a pretty long email back. ;)

 If your goal is to become your own boss and you wake up late and watch TV at night, guess what?
 You’re going to have to put the hours in now to have more flexibility later.
 You’re going to have to say no to TV, happy hours, and Facebook (*gasp!*) in order to work on the business that will save you from cubicle-dom!